Wondering which tools we recommend to create & sell online courses?

 Transparency Disclaimer: This post may contain affiliate links, which means that we may earn a commission if you make a purchase.
 This is at no additional cost to you, so it's a great way to support Wit & Wire.
 So thank you!
 Full disclosure here.

-Your podcast intro script is the first thing new listeners hear from you, so it’s important to hit on all the key elements.
+Your podcast intro script is the first thing new listeners hear from you, so it’s important to make a great first impression.

 Equally important is your podcast outro, or the short segment you play at the end to wrap up your episode.

 So how do you craft the right intro and outro for your podcast?
-Let’s take a closer look at each section to explain what you should include, and what you should leave out.
+Let’s take a closer look at each section to explain what you should include, what to leave out, and where to find music to set the tone.

 Key elements of a podcast intro script

-The first thing you’ll want to consider is length.
 You want to get the listener into the content section of your podcast as quickly as possible.
 That means your intro should run about 10-15 seconds, tops.
-Anything longer could have your listener reaching for the skip ahead button or even worse, choosing a new podcast altogether.

 Your name and podcast title